AsahiLinux/AsahiLinux.github.io/content/blog/2026/02/15-progress-report-6-19.md

 2026 is starting off with some exciting progress, and we're hoping to keep it coming.
 As ever we are extremely grateful to our supporters on [OpenCollective](https://opencollective.com/AsahiLinux) and [GitHub Sponsors](https://github.com/sponsors/AsahiLinux), without whom we would not have been able to sustain this effort through last year.
-Here's to anoter 12 months of hacking!
+Here's to another 12 months of hacking!